DeGatchi/career-log/README.md

 06/02/2022
 - Started building monitoring system.
 Learned a lot more about UniswapV2 code - line by line (path[], reserves, kLast)
 - Watched (Flashbots: simple arbitrage repo walkthrough)[https://www.youtube.com/watch?v=wn8r674U1B4].
 Learned a lot and recommend to anyone.

+19 - 21/02/2022
+- Completed 7hr Rust Udemy course (Learn by building examples, or something)
+- Read learn Rust in 30min article
+- Watched (Crust of Rust: Lifetime Annotations)[https://www.youtube.com/watch?v=rAl-9HwD858]

+21/05/2022
+> Been a while since I last updated and a lot has happened, including getting depressed for 2 weeks and bouncing into MEV :D
+- I have been working on a long-tail mev bot, for a searcher team as a skill demonstration, w/ mempool monitoring, decoding, block refreshing and my first arb algorithm to generate every possible path with a set of predefined paths (e.g, wETH -> USDC -> STAKE -> wSTAKE -> wBTC -> wETH).
+I literally have no background knowledge for Rust/MEV/Backend but my learning skills are pretty good so thats why I was given a chance (and my Solidity experience, almost 2 yr now).
+For anyone wanting to get into MEV, my recommendation is build a bot in rust that creates simulations, precomputes incoming txs and determines optimal profit pathways.
+The majority of profit for us lil guys will be with long-tail opportunities.
+MEV is such a selfish space so you need to learn by yourself and filter out the psyops (is this psyops? :0).
+Getting into MEV is so hard but it's so worth it.
+Just persist and build every day and try to break down everything in a very simple way.
+- Launched @TheaterDAO + made a basic website (do need to update to make way more user friendly) - currently requires technical knowledge to use and doesn't display all projects on a single page.
+- Almost finish algorithmic auction house; finished semi-algorithmic auction house that just requires the auctioneer to start it.
+- Optimised atomic swap contract (now atomic trade).
+- Listened to (Permissionless FB founder)[https://m.youtube.com/watch?v=s4VFb9l9RmY&t=13441s&pp=2AGBaZACAQ%3D%3D] + (ETH Amsterdam)[https://www.youtube.com/watch?v=HYPGD2bOMOo&t=22079s].
+- I went on anti-depressants but decided to get a gym membership and go everyday instead and it has completely fixed my depression (#fk_anti_depressants).
+- Hopefully i'll finish my mev bot in the next couple of days (a simple version at least) and see where I go from there.
+There is only 1 competitor atm and basically for every day im not competing  is another day that person is making that $$$ (approve 4-5 txs every 20s - around $8-$30 - *cough* wtaf).
+Just for a simple arb + extra steps.
+Imagine a liquidation longtail or someshit.
+Anyway, not much has happened apart from my protocol development pause + beginning of MEV dev.
+Why?
+I prefer PvP over PvE ;) I'll finish off some of my old contracts after I get my bot up and running bc im learning so much.
+I stopped protocol dev bc i reached a point where i wasnt learning much at all.
+With mev im learning Rust, backend, bot creation, blockchain infrastructure (which is soooo interesting btw), Golang soon, and probs assembly and how shit works at a low level.
+Super valuable stuff to learn for all sectors of crypto.
+Anyway, ttyl log <3
+- Ty to (swampstream)[https://github.com/swampstream] for keeping me accountable for this :P (hope this helps, fren).